peguimasid/precollege-math/README.md

 ## Congratulations

-After completing the requirements of the curriculum above, you will have completed all the prerequisite math for a full bachelor's degree in Computer Science.
+After completing the requirements of the curriculum above, you have completed all the prerequisite math necessary to begin a bachelor's degree.
 Congratulations!

 What is next for you?
 You can start with the OSSU [Computer Science](https://cs.ossu.dev) or [Data Science](https://ds.ossu.dev) curriculum.